-While European companies already utilize tachographs to a full scale, the devices have become one of the trending topics in the Russian and Baltic market of telematics.
+While European companies already utilize tachographs to a full scale, the devices have become one of the trending topics in the Europe, Russian and Baltic market of telematics.

 By means of tachographs fleet managers get to know if drivers violate freight carriage and passenger transportation conditions or get behind a wheel after extensive trips.
 Drivers in their turn can control driving and rest periods on their own and show better abidance by traffic regulations and special requirements to restricted articles and passengers transportation.
 Tachographs allow you to control all the above mentioned parameters, store data on violations and transfer it to dispatch centers.